travis-ci/docs-travis-ci-com/user/deployment/snaps.md

 travis env set SNAP_TOKEN "<token>"
 ```

-Note: The `edge` channel is intended for the bleeding edge: your every commit to master will be built and uploaded.
-This is great for crowd-testing with your community of early adopters, who can install your app in any of the [supported Linux distributions](https://docs.snapcraft.io/core/install) with:
+_Note: The `edge` channel is intended for the bleeding edge: your every commit to master will be built and uploaded._

+Your community of early-adopters and testers can install your app in any of the [supported Linux distributions](https://docs.snapcraft.io/core/install) with:

 ```bash
 sudo snap install my-snap-name --edge
 ```

 Each upload gets a monotonically increasing integer.
-When you're ready, you can release one of these built commits to the stable channel for the public to discover in the [Snap storefront](https://snapcraft.io/store).
+When you're ready, you can release one of these built commits to the stable channel for public discovery in the [Snap storefront](https://snapcraft.io/store).
 For example, you could promote the very first upload to stable:

 ```bash
 snapcraft release my-snap-name 1 stable